What's on

 About This Tour

 This is a full 12.5-hour private day trip from Dublin, taking you west to the Cliffs of Moher, The Burren, Barack Obama Plaza in Moneygall, and Galway city.
-Your guide collects you from your hotel, handles all the logistics, and brings each stop to life with local knowledge.
-All admissions are included.
+Your guide picks you up from your hotel, handles all the logistics, and brings local knowledge to each stop.
+All admissions are included in the price.

 What’s Included